wikimedia/mediawiki-tools-scap/web/README.md

 ## Authentication

-When you are prompted for login information, run `local-dev/get-otp` to get the required information.
+To log in, the username is `deployer01` and the password is `scap100`.
+When you are prompted for a run time password, run `local-dev/get-otp` to generate it.

 ## Hot-Reload for Development